keithmcnulty/scraping/web_scraping_tutorial.md

 pretty bling.
 There are videos popping up, images all over the place.
 But the basic point of the page is to show the current Hot 100 chart.

-So let’s set ourself the task of just harvesting the basic info from this page: Position Number, Artist, Song Title for the Hot 100.
+So let’s set ourselves the task of just harvesting the basic info from this page: Position Number, Artist, Song Title for the Hot 100.

 ## 2.1 Getting started